-- Are there Different Levels of Apprenticeships?
+- 8. Are there Different Levels of Apprenticeships?

 There are several levels of apprenticeships.
 Runshaw College offer three levels of apprenticeships:

-Intermediate apprenticeships (Level 2)
+- Intermediate apprenticeships (Level 2)

-Advanced apprenticeships (Level 3)
+- Advanced apprenticeships (Level 3)

-Higher apprenticeships (Level 4)
+- Higher apprenticeships (Level 4/5)

-- What does an Apprenticeship involve?
+- 9. What does an Apprenticeship involve?

 The majority of your time is spent in the workplace with most of your training being on the job.
 You will have ‘off-the-job training’ which is additional training taking place at Runshaw College or at your workplace (programme specific).

-- What is Off-the-Job Training?
+- 10. What is Off-the-Job Training?

-It can take be in the workplace, at college or from home via online learning.
+Off-the-job training is learning that takes place outside of your everyday work duties.
+This takes place within your normal working hours.
+It can occur in the workplace, at college or via online learning.
 Your off-the-job training is an essential part of achieving your apprenticeship.

-- What is On-the-Job Training?
+- 11. What is On-the-Job Training?

 During your apprenticeship, you will be with other company employees learning the skills needed for your job.

-- How long does an Apprenticeship last?
+- 12. How long does an Apprenticeship last?

 The length of the apprenticeships depends on the programme and the level of qualification you are working towards.
 They take a minimum of 12 months to complete.

-- How Many Hours will I Work in a Week?
+- 13. How Many Hours will I Work in a Week?

 There are rules about working hours for apprentices.
 You can find more information here.